LudwigEffort/LibraryManagementProject/README.md

       - DONE: methods to print all books in db
       - DONE: methods to change status in db
       - TODO: methods to make loan
+      - TODO: methods search book by title or isbn
+      - TODO: add to loan the **TIME**
     - USER:
       - DONE: methods to sing up
-      - TODO: methods to login
+      - DONE: methods to login
+      - TODO: login admin
+    - LOAN:
+      - TODO: progressive numbers
+      - TODO: search by name and lastname